Andy Roddick: 2007: Davis Cup victory

-Roddick then set his sights on the Madrid Masters, but pulled out, citing a knee injury.
-At his next tournament two weeks later in Lyon, France, Roddick lost in the first round to Frenchman Fabrice Santoro.
+At Lyon, France, Roddick lost in the first round to Fabrice Santoro.
 Roddick then withdrew from the Paris Masters, incurring a $22,600 fine for not fulfilling his media obligations at the tournament.
-At the season-ending Tennis Masters Cup in Shanghai, Roddick defeated No. 4 Nikolay Davydenko in his first round-robin match, and then defeated No. 7 Fernando González in his next match to become the first player to qualify for the semifinals of the tournament.
-In his third and final round-robin match, Roddick lost once again to Federer for the 15th time in 16 career matches.
-In the semifinals, Roddick lost to sixth seed David Ferrer, who had won all three of his round-robin matches.
+At the season-ending Tennis Masters Cup in Shanghai, Roddick defeated No. 4 Nikolay Davydenko in his first round-robin match, and then defeated No. 7 Fernando González to become the first player to qualify for the semifinals of the tournament.
+In his final round-robin match, Roddick lost once again to Federer for the 15th time in 16 career matches.
+In the semifinals, Roddick lost to sixth seed David Ferrer.
 This was Roddick's third semifinal finish in five years at the Tennis Masters Cup (he reached the semifinals in 2003 and 2004, withdrew in 2005, and failed to advance to the semifinals in 2006 after a 1–2 round-robin record).
 Roddick finished the year by helping the U.S. defeat Russia and win the 2007 Davis Cup, its 32nd Davis Cup victory, but first since 1995.
-Roddick won his rubber against Dmitry Tursunov, before James Blake and Bob and Mike Bryan completed the victory.
-Having secured the tie with an unassailable 3–0 lead, Roddick decided to sit out his second singles rubber of the tie.
+Roddick won his rubber against Dmitry Tursunov.